-Figure 6: Diurnal and vertical profile results at OTI. (a) NRB from the MPL (0-10 km altitude), (b) raw, cloud-filtered aerosol extinction from the MPL (0-10 km altitude), (c) raw, cloud-filtered aerosol extinction from the MAX-DOAS (0-5 km altitude) and (d) aerosol extinction from the MPL, at the MAX-DOAS vertical resolution and smoothed using MAX-DOAS averaging kernels (0-5 km altitude).
+Figure 6: Diurnal and vertical profile results at OTI. (a) NRB from the MPL (0-10 km altitude), with white dots indicating the mean diurnal variation of the boundary layer height, (b) raw, cloud-filtered aerosol extinction from the MPL (0-5 km altitude), (c) raw, cloud-filtered aerosol extinction from the MAX-DOAS (0-5 km altitude) and (d) aerosol extinction from the MPL, at the MAX-DOAS vertical resolution and smoothed using MAX-DOAS averaging kernels (0-5 km altitude).